-We’ve put together a list of spots that are aren’t impossible to get into or absurdly priced, with food that will appease every member of your crew.
-Use this guide whenever the group text is blowing up with indecision and you need to put a stop to the maddening notifications before you put your phone in airplane mode and begin to ponder the pros and cons of an Amish commune.
-Pick one of these restaurants, stay in the modern world, and go have dinner with your friends.
+We’ve put together a list of spots that aren’t impossible to get into or absurdly priced.
+Use this guide whenever the group text is blowing up with indecision and you need to put a stop to the madness and actually land on somewhere to eat.
+Pick one of these restaurants, and go have dinner with your friends.

-Lark flies pretty under the radar, so it’s an easy bet for last-minute group reservations.
-The charcuterie board and truffle fries are good places to start, but the Lark burger (with a lamb and beef pattie) with burrata is the ultimate grand finale.
-Lark is also only a block from Market St. so it’s a great spot to eat before a night out in the Castro.
+We still can’t figure out why, but Lark always takes last-minute group reservations.
+The charcuterie board and truffle fries are good places to start, but the Lark burger (with a lamb and beef patty) and burrata is the ultimate grand finale.
+Lark is also only a block from Market St., so it’s a great spot to eat before a night out in the Castro.

-Sparrow is great if you’re wandering down Haight Street and need a brief respite from the pawn shops and fun local ‘characters.’
-The small plates menu is pretty cheap and great for sharing and the baked brie will make you begin to question your feelings about all other cheese.
-Stop by for happy hour with your work crew and collectively eat away the sorrows of the week on the string light and heat lamp-filled outdoor patio.
+Sparrow is great if you’re wandering down Haight Street and need a break from the tourists and people attempting to hold on to the ’60s.
+The small plates are pretty cheap and great for sharing, and the baked brie will make you question your feelings for all other cheese.
+Stop by for Happy Hour with your work crew and stop talking about work on the heat lamp-filled outdoor patio.

-Delarosa only takes reservations for groups of six or more, and only the day before you want to eat, so if you were put in charge of dinner and forgot to do anything, here’s your solution.
-This pizza spot in the Marina has great cocktails, plenty of small plates to share, and a burrata pizza we’d cross town for.
-The bill always ends up being a third of what you anticipated, so it’s a great place to pull a real adult move and treat to your friends to dinner.
+Delarosa takes reservations for groups of six or more, and only the day before you want to eat, so if you were put in charge of dinner and forgot to plan, this is a good solution.
+This pizza spot in the Marina has solid cocktails, a variety of small plates to share, and a burrata pizza we’d stare at all night if it wouldn’t get too cold to eat.
+The bill always ends up being a third of what you anticipated, so it’s a great place to come for dinner with your friends.

-El Techo is the perfect spot to take out-of-towners because it’s one of the only rooftop bars in the city that also has decent food.
-The outdoor seating, covered roof, and heat lamps mean you get a great view of the city skyline over easily shareable tacos and margaritas without having to be at the whim of San Francisco weather.
-Don’t skip the life-changing pork chicharrones.
+El Techo is one of the only rooftop bars in the city that also has decent food.
+The outdoor seating, covered roof, and heat lamps mean you get a great view of the city skyline over easily shareable tacos and margaritas without having to be at the whim of the weather.
+Don’t skip the pork chicharrones.